Set theory, logic, and homeomorphism groups of manifolds: First-order properties of homeomorphism groups and topological preliminaries

 \subsection{Noncompact surfaces and ordinals}

 From Corollary~\ref{sequentially complete} above, we have the following fact relating the topology of subspaces of the Cantor space $2^{\N}$ to first-order rigidity:

-\begin{cor} Let $\alpha<\omega_{1}$ be an ordinal.
-Consider the surface $S_{\alpha}$ obtained as the complement in the $2$-sphere $S^2$ of a set of points homeomorphic to $\alpha$ with the order topology.
+\begin{cor} Let $\alpha<\omega_{1}$ be an ordinal, let $C_\alpha\subseteq S^2$ be a closed set homeomorphic to $\omega^\alpha+1$ and set $S=S^2\setminus C_\alpha$.
 Let $\mathrm{COrd}$ be a uniformly definable sort in $\Homeo(S)$ that interprets the collection of all countable ordinals.
-Then there is a formula $\phi(x)$, independent of the underlying surface, such that $\Homeo(S_{\alpha})\models \phi(\beta)$ for a countable ordinal $\beta$ if and only if $\beta=\alpha$. \end{cor} \begin{proof} By applying Corollary \ref{sequentially complete} one can successively encode the following data as imaginary classes, uniformly in all manifolds of dimension $d$: \begin{itemize} \item open subsets of $M$, seen sequences of interior of embedded balls quotiented by the equivalence relation of having the same union; \item the binary relation which holds between open sets when one is a connected component of the other; \item compact subsets of $M$; \item infinite sequences $\big((K_{n},U_{n})\big)_{n\in\mathbb{N}}$, where $K_{1}\subseteq K_{2}\dots$ is an exhaustion of $M$ by compact sets and $U_{n}$ is a connected component of $M\setminus K_{n}$; \item the equivalence relation between the sequences given by $(U_{n})_{n\in\mathbb{N}}$ and $(U'_{n})_{n\in\mathbb{N}}$ are mutually coinitial for the inclusion, and whose equivalence classes are in bijection with the space of ends; \item the relation between open sets $U\subseteq M$ and ends $E$ of $M$, given by $E\in\bar{U}$. \end{itemize} Countable ordinals exist as an imaginary sort $S$ in second-order arithmetic, and the order topology on any such ordinal is definable in a way that does not depend on the ordinal.
-It is thus trivial to write down a formula without parameters $\phi(\alpha)$ which expresses the existence of a homeomorphism between $\alpha$ and the space of ends. \end{proof}
+Then there is a formula $\phi(x)$, independent of the underlying surface, such that $\Homeo(S)\models \phi(\beta)$ for a countable ordinal $\beta$ if and only if $\beta=\alpha$. \end{cor} \begin{proof} By applying Corollary \ref{sequentially complete} one can successively encode the following data as imaginary classes, uniformly in all manifolds of dimension $d$: \begin{itemize} \item open subsets of $M$, seen as sequences of interiors of embedded balls quotiented by the equivalence relation of having the same union; \item the binary relation which holds between open sets when one is a connected component of the other; \item compact subsets of $M$; \item infinite sequences $\big((K_{n},U_{n})\big)_{n\in\mathbb{N}}$, where $K_{1}\subseteq K_{2}\dots$ is an exhaustion of $M$ by compact sets and $U_{n}$ is a connected component of $M\setminus K_{n}$; \item the equivalence relation between the sequences given by $(U_{n})_{n\in\mathbb{N}}$ and $(U'_{n})_{n\in\mathbb{N}}$ are mutually coinitial for the inclusion, and whose equivalence classes are in bijection with the space of ends; \item the relation between open sets $U\subseteq M$ and ends $E$ of $M$, given by $E\in\bar{U}$. \end{itemize} Countable ordinals exist as an imaginary sort $S$ in second-order arithmetic, and the order topology on any such ordinal is definable in a way that does not depend on the ordinal.
+It is thus trivial to write down a formula without parameters $\phi(\alpha)$ which expresses the existence of a homeomorphism between $\omega^\alpha+1$ and the space of ends. \end{proof}